 Fine Motor Skills are the coordinated muscle movements we make using our hands.
 Fine motor skills develop as your child’s whole body gains mobility, stability, cognitive, and emotional/social development.
 This overview will provide an idea of what typical fine motor development looks like, and will provide caregivers with some ideas to help ensure they are offering their children great play opportunities to help them develop their fine motor skills.

-Are My Toddler’s Fine Motor Skills Typical?
+Are My Child’s Fine Motor Skills Typical?

 As children grow, there are typical fine motor skill milestones that they will reach.
 The following articles will detail the typical fine motor milestones that your child will reach at certain ages.
 To encourage the development of fine motor skills, refer to these tips for engaging your child through play.

-Fine Motor Skills Milestones by Age Group
+Fine Motor Skill Milestones & Activities by Age Group

 At birth, babies have very little control of their arms and hands.
 They usually wave their arms randomly and keep their hands in a fisted position.
 Read more!

 At this stage, your baby is beginning to have more control of his or her grasp, and will make an effort to hold onto objects.
 He or she still is not able to let go of them very well, but their hand is starting to mold itself around the shape of the object she’s holding.
 Read more!

 Between the ages of about seven and nine months, your baby will probably start getting into a hands-and-knees position for crawling.
 Even before he actually starts moving forward in this position, the rocking back and forth that he does is very important to his hand development.
 Read more!

 At this level of development, your baby is favoring use of one hand.
 While viewing books, he or she will be pointing to pictures.He or she will be gripping objects and releasing into a container.
 Read more!